 How much do sessions cost?

-The prices quoted above are for students learning Latin at school and requiring support.
-However, rates are higher (individual sessions £60-£80 per hour) for taking on sole responsibility for a student's tuition, especially if this will involve them entering a public examination.
+My quoted rates are for students who are learning Latin at school and who require support.
+Depending on circumstances, rates may be higher for taking on sole responsibility for a student's tuition, especially if this will involve them entering a public examination.

-I offer online tutoring using Zoom (much better than Skype!) which allows me to share my screen with you.
-I simply send you a link to a web page and the software downloads in seconds.
+I offer tutoring using Zoom.
+As a platform I find it the most stable, the most reliable and the simplest for everyone to use.
 All you will need is a reliable internet connection at a decent speed, a microphone and speakers (integrated is usually fine, although a headset can help children to focus).
-You must ensure that your child has a quiet space to sit with minimal noise intereference – no cooking or chatting in the background!
+You must ensure that your child has a quiet space to sit, with minimal noise intereference – no cooking or chatting in the background!
 For more on how I manage the use of Zoom safely, see the section on safeguarding.

 How do I know whether the sessions will be useful?

 Most students find that tutoring makes such a difference to their performance in the subject, they are only too keen to stick with it.
 However, it remains entirely up to you and your child whether you wish to continue and how many sessions you'd like to have.
-Some students enjoy long-term support, others appreciate a few booster sessions in the run up to their exams or turn up for trouble-shooting when they hit problems with something tricky.
-The sooner you come to me, the more I can do to help; that said, it's never too late: I have had a huge impact on students who have approached me just weeks or even days before their examination.
+Some students enjoy longterm support, others appreciate a few booster sessions in the run up to their exams or ask for trouble-shooting when they hit problems with something tricky.
+As a rule, the sooner you come to me, the more I can do to help.
+That said, it's never too late: in the past I have had a huge impact on students who have approached me just weeks or even days before their examination.